What are you looking for?

 Why it matters: Social-emotional competencies are as important as academic skills.
 Systematic SEL assessment ensures we develop the whole child.

-• icon Adopted CASEL Framework for SEL across KG-12
+• Adopted CASEL Framework for SEL across KG-12

-• icon Provided SEL professional development for all teachers
+• Provided SEL professional development for all teachers

 3.3 Data Collection and Utilisation